skienzmatishun/rippreport/content/p/happy-new-year/index.md

 ---
-title: "HAPPY NEW YEAR"
+title: HAPPY NEW YEAR
 date: 2018-01-01
-thumbnail: "img/happy-new-year.jpg"
+thumbnail: img/happy-new-year.jpg
 categories:
 - holiday
 authors:
 - ripp-report
+alttags: "Golden 2019 numerals sparkle against a dark background, symbolizing a hopeful new year for Baldwin County politics"
 ---
 The Ripp Report and Baldwin County Legal Eagle wish you a Happy New Year

 In 2018 in Baldwin County we are going to throw out all the incumbents in the mid term.
 Hang on folks this is going to be our best year yet.